WF112 Aurora hunting, art and renovation in the East of Iceland 15/01 – 25/01 ART/RENO/ENVI/STUDY 7 vol

-Work: During this workcamp, volunteers will deal with different tasks related to renovation and maintenance of our houses in the east of Iceland.
-The work will depend on the skills and knowledge of each volunteer, but focuses mainly on tasks such as painting, cleaning, fixing small things, and acquires basic knowledge of carpentry and construction.
+Work: During this workcamp, volunteers will deal with different tasks related to renovation and maintenance of our house in Stodvarfjordur in the east of Iceland.
+The work will depend on the skills and knowledge of each volunteer, but focuses mainly on tasks such as painting, cleaning, fixing small things, and does not require basic knowledge of carpentry or construction.
 During winter in Iceland the accommodations are prepared for the summer.
 This camp is extremely important for us and for our summer volunteers.
 If the weather conditions are good, we will also help the local community with various kind of environmental work.
 In addition to the work, winter in Iceland also means AURORA HUNTING.
 If you like photography, having an amazing time with friends from all over the world and the Northern lights, this camp will suit you perfectly.

 We will be on the lookout for Aurora borealis at night throughout the whole camp, so you will have the opportunity to take photos of this amazing and unique phenomenon.
-It is very important to bring your camera with you (only cameras that work in long exposure will catch those lights), so don’t forget your tripod and camera.
+It is very important to bring your camera with you (only cameras that work in long exposure will catch those lights), and don’t forget your tripod.
 The photos will be of your personal use, but we will also keep the best photos and use them in our brochures, on the website and on social media.

 WF Iceland will organise reasonably-priced weekend excursions to some of the most popular, beautiful areas and natural wonders that Iceland has to offer.
 Excursions include unique Icelandic sights, such as waterfalls, volcanic and geothermal areas, glaciers, lava forests, hot-springs, rhyolite mountain ranges, steam-vents or even icebergs.